Atmospheric specific humidity (column/profile)

 Note: The TOMS instrument aboard Nimbus-7 mapped the extent of the phenomenon known as the "ozone hole."
 Data from TOMS were part of the scientific basis for treaties banning the manufacture and use of ozone-depleting chemicals, known as CFC (chlorofluorocarbon) compounds.

-• The antenna assembly consisting of the reflector, fabricated of graphite epoxy, and the feedhorn.
+• The antenna assembly consists of the reflector, fabricated of graphite epoxy, and the feedhorn.

 • The scan mechanism, including momentum compensation devices